bonaparte/bonaparte/advanced/creating_components.md

 ```
 **Every time the component is placed on the page, all its modules are instantiated.**

 Bonaparte components are modules themselves.
-It is possible to extend an existing Bonaparte component to add functionality:
+Therefore it is possible to extend an existing Bonaparte component to add functionality:

 ```javascript
 var bonarparteSidebar = require('bonaparte-sidebar/bonaparte.js');